jwynia/node-context-network/context-network/cross_cutting/api_design_guide.md

-# API Design Guide
+# Node-TypeScript API Design Guide

 ## Purpose
-This document provides guidelines and standards for designing APIs across the system to ensure consistency, usability, and maintainability.
+This document provides guidelines and standards for designing APIs in Node.js TypeScript projects to ensure consistency, usability, and maintainability across the Node.js ecosystem.

 ## Classification
 - **Domain:** Cross-Cutting